signaldatascience/R-curriculum/src/week1/day3/r-functional.md

 Functional Programming in R
 ===========================

+> And he to me: "Remember now your science,
+> which says that when a thing has more perfection,
+> so much the greater is its pain or pleasure.""
+> --- Dante, *Inferno*, 6.
+106-109

 So far, you've been using *for* and *while* loops in R for iteration.
 There are, however, benefits to a [functional programming](https://en.wikipedia.org/wiki/Functional_programming) approach.

 In an iterative style, we *loop* through values and successively manipulate each value, whereas in a functional style we *apply* some function to every value independently.
 It's easiest to illustrate with an example.